والأداء أنواع كامل و قاصر و ما هو شبيه بالقضاء

 | 8 | ✖️ | ✖️ | ✓ | Pay ½ diyah then qiṣāṣ | Same as above |

-Therefore, if a person cuts another's limb purposefully, and then before they recover from their injury they are murdered, should they: a) have their limb cut off, and then be given qiṣāṣ, or b) be given qiṣāṣ, without having their limb cut off?
-As for Imām Abū Ḥanīfah, he is of the view that the murderer should first have their limb cut off and then be given qiṣāṣ.
-As for Ṣāḥibayn34 they are of the opinion that qiṣāṣ suffices as punishment for both the murderer's actions.
+If, then, a man cuts another's limb on purpose and murders him before the injury heals, should he (a) have his limb cut off, and then receive qiṣāṣ, or (b) receive qiṣāṣ alone, without having his limb cut off?
+Imām Abū Ḥanīfah holds that the murderer's limb should first be cut off and that he should then receive qiṣāṣ.
+The Ṣāḥibayn34 hold that qiṣāṣ alone suffices as punishment for both actions.

 لا يضمن المثلي بالقيمة إذا انقطع المثل إلا يوم الخصومة